ploomber/jupysql/doc/compose.md

 %config SqlMagic.autolimit = 3
 ```

-Let's see the track-level information:
+Query the track-level information from the Track table

 ```{code-cell} ipython3
 %%sql sqlite:///my.db
 SELECT * FROM Track
 ```

+#### Data wrangling

-Let's join track with album and artist to get the artist name and store the query using `--save tracks_with_info`.
+Join the Track, Album, and Artist tables to get the artist name, and save the query as `tracks_with_info`

 *Note: `--save` stores the query, not the data*